Medical Malpractice Lawyers in Cleveland, Ohio

-Medical Malpractice, also known as medical negligence, is an error on the part of health-care providers, such as a doctor, surgeon, nurse, or other hospital employee, who violated the accepted standard of care, and that this specific violation resulted in serious harm to the patient.
+Medical Malpractice is an error on the part of health-care providers that results in an injury to a patient.
+Doctors, nurses, or another hospital employee can cause the injury.
+Medical malpractice is sometimes called medical negligence.
+To prove negligence, you must show the caregiver violated the accepted standard of care.
+You must also prove that this specific violation resulted in serious harm to the patient.

-When an unexpected death, significant decline in a patient’s health, or a loss of limb occurs under medical care, a thorough investigation should take place by someone who is experienced in medical malpractice cases – Tittle & Perlmuter has that experience.
+When an unexpected death, significant decline in a patient’s health or a loss of limb occurs under medical care, a thorough investigation should take place.
+Of course, someone who is experienced in medical malpractice cases should handle the investigation.
+Tittle & Perlmuter has that experience.
 If you have been hurt or lost a loved one as a result of medical malpractice, call Tittle & Perlmuter.
 Our experienced medical malpractice attorneys have recovered millions of dollars for their clients and will pursue every dollar of compensation you deserve.

 How Can Tittle & Perlmuter Help You or a Loved One If You Are a Victim of Medical Malpractice?

-Tittle & Perlmuter is able to prosecute medical malpractices cases in Cleveland and elsewhere in Ohio.
+Tittle & Perlmuter prosecutes medical malpractices cases in Cleveland.
+In addition, we also work throughout the state of Ohio.
 We treat each one of our cases with extreme care.
 You will never feel like “just a number” when you work with us.
-We have access to a network of medical experts who can weigh in and share teh facts of your case.
+We have access to a network of medical experts who can weigh in and share the facts of your case.
 Let us do the work while you focus on healing.

-At Tittle & Perlmuter, we only agree to take on the most egregious malpractice cases.
-If we agree to accept your case, we do so with the confidence that your case is genuine, that you deserve compensation due to the negligence of a medical provider, and that we can prove these facts at trial.
-In other words, if Tittle & Perlmuter agrees to accept your case, it is because we are prepared to fully investigate and then take your case to trial if the insurance company will not settle for a fair amount.
+At Tittle & Perlmuter, we only agree to take on the most serious malpractice cases.
+If we agree to accept your case, we do so with the confidence that your case is genuine and that you deserve compensation due to the negligence of a medical provider.
+Additionally, it means that we firmly believe that we can prove these facts at trial.
+In other words, when our firm accepts your case, it is because we are prepared.
+We are ready to investigate right away.
+Then, we will take your case to trial if the insurance company will not settle for a fair amount.

 What Types of Medical Malpractice Cases does Tittle & Perlmuter Handle?

-Medical malpractice can come in a variety of forms, the effects of which can vary significantly depending on the patient’s situation.
-The following are common causes of patient injury or death that should be investigated to determine if a medical provider was negligent:
+Medical malpractice can come in a variety of forms, the effects of which can vary significantly.
+Typically it depends on the patient’s situation.
+The following are common causes of patient injury or death.
+Related injuries should be investigated to determine if a medical provider was negligent.

 - Birth Injuries, including Brachial plexus injury (Erb’s palsy, Klumpke’s palsy, and other nerve damage), cerebral palsy and other brain damage